jyotiv2023/qbooks/README.md

   - MongoDB as the database using Mongoose.
   - JSON Web Tokens (JWT) for authentication.
   - PayPal API for payment processing.

-## Getting Started

-To get started with the project, follow these steps:

-### Installation

-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
-2. Navigate to the project directory: `cd your-repo`

-### Configuration

-1. Set up the backend:
-   - Navigate to the `backend` folder: `cd backend`
-   - Install dependencies: `npm install`
-   - Configure environment variables (e.g., MongoDB connection string, JWT secret).

-2. Set up the frontend:
-   - Navigate to the `frontend` folder: `cd frontend`
-   - Install dependencies: `npm install`
-   - Configure environment variables (e.g., API endpoint).

-### Usage

-1. Start the backend server: `cd backend && npm start`
-2. Start the frontend application: `cd frontend && npm start`

-## Contributing

-If you would like to contribute to this project, follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature`
-3. Make your changes and commit them: `git commit -m 'Add feature'`
-4. Push to the branch: `git push origin feature/your-feature`
-5. Open a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).